Srđan Milivojević

-Srđan Milivojević (Срђан Миливојевић; born 2 August 1965) is a Serbian politician who is currently the president of the Democratic Party (DS).
-He has served as a member of the National Assembly since 1 August 2022.
-He previously served in the National Assembly from 2007 to 2014.
+Srđan Milivojević (Срђан Миливојевић; born 2 August 1965) is a Serbian politician who has been the president of the Democratic Party (DS) since December 2024.
+He has served as a member of the National Assembly since 1 August 2022, having previously served from 2007 to 2014.

 Biography

 Milivojević was born on 2 August 1965 in Kruševac, SR Serbia, SFR Yugoslavia.
 He graduated from the Faculty of Agriculture at the University of Belgrade.
-After completing his studies, he engaged in animal husbandry.
-He also had a marketing agency and was also involved in catering.
-He was previously an owner of a fast food restaurant.
+After completing his studies, he engaged in animal husbandry, and later ran a marketing agency and worked in catering.
+He also owned a fast food restaurant.

-Milivojević claimed that he participated in the Anti-bureaucratic revolution but refused to go to Slobodan Milošević's Gazimestan speech as it was clear to him "who Milošević is and what he wants".
-He participated in the protests against Milošević and later joined Otpor whose candidate he was in the 2003 parliamentary election but failed to get elected to the National Assembly.
+Milivojević has said that he took part in the anti-bureaucratic revolution, but refused to attend Slobodan Milošević's Gazimestan speech, as it was already clear to him "who Milošević is and what he wants".
+He took part in the 9 March 1991 protest and in the protests against Milošević, and later joined Otpor, whose candidate he was in the 2003 parliamentary election, though he was not elected.

-In 2004, Otpor merged with the Democratic Party (DS) and Milivojević joined DS.
-He was elected member of the National Assembly in the 2007 parliamentary election.
-He was later re-elected in 2008, 2012 and 2022.
+In 2004, Otpor merged into the Democratic Party (DS), and Milivojević joined the DS.
+He was first elected to the National Assembly in the 2007 parliamentary election.
+Milivojević was later re-elected in 2008 and 2012, and returned to the Assembly in the 2022 election.
+In the December 2023 election, he was elected seventh on the list of the Serbia Against Violence coalition, of which the DS was a member, and his mandate was confirmed on 6 February 2024.

 President of the Democratic Party

-In December 2024, Milivojević was elected president of the DS defeating the incumbent president Zoran Lutovac and Miodrag Gavrilović in the party leadership election.
-Following his election, Milivojević stated that there are two ways out of the current social and political crisis in Serbia, namely that Aleksandar Vučić leaves the country or that a transitional government be formed that would organize fair and honest elections.
+In December 2024, Milivojević was elected president of the DS, defeating the incumbent president Zoran Lutovac and Miodrag Gavrilović in the party leadership election.
+Following his election, he said that there were two ways out of Serbia's political crisis: for Aleksandar Vučić to leave the country, or for a transitional government to be formed that would organise free and fair elections.
+Ahead of the 2026 Serbian parliamentary election, the DS under his leadership decided not to run its own list and instead endorsed the Student List.